zfanli/demo-adjustable-web/README.md

 ## REQUIREMENTS

+- [x] Header and Footer
+  - [x] Header has a fixed position on the top of the screen
-- [x] Fixed Header and Footer on the top and bottom
+  - [x] Footer also has a fixed position but on the bottom
-- [x] Adjustable Panels on the center
+- [x] 5 Adjustable Panels on the center
-  - [x] 5 panels
+  - [x] a total of 5 panels
-  - [x] 1 of them should be 2x large
+    - [x] 2 for show information
+    - [x] 2 for menu, one is fixed and another is dynamic
+    - [x] last is a larger one, for the conversation
-  - [x] other 4 panels should be the same size
+  - [x] 4 panels in normal size, one is in large size
   - [x] scrollable inside panel
   - [x] draggable and re-sortable
+  - [ ] tab bar for manage minimization and maximization
-  - [ ] collapsible from panel to icon
+    - [ ] collapse from panel to tab bar
-  - [ ] expandable from icon to panel
+    - [ ] expand from tab bar to panel

 ## TODOs

 - [x] Base on React > v16 with hooks
   - [x] Router
-    - [x] Adjustable Web View in the root (/) path
+    - [x] Adjustable Web View on the root (/) path
     - [x] show a 404 message on other path
   - [x] Redux for data management
     - [x] configurations